mattallen-it/workstation-build-os-deployment-and-hardening/parts-list.md

 RGB memory was considered but ultimately unnecessary due to cooler clearance and lack of functional benefit.
 The non-RGB kit provided significant cost savings while maintaining performance.

+--

+### GPU: MSI RTX 5060 Ti Gaming OC

+A discrete GPU was installed to provide reliable display performance and improve overall system responsiveness when managing multiple virtual machines.

+While the IAM lab environment itself does not rely on GPU acceleration, a dedicated GPU ensures stable video output and prevents the CPU from handling graphical workloads while running virtualization tasks.

+Key considerations included:

+• Reliable display output during virtualization workloads
+• Reduced graphical load on the CPU while managing multiple VMs
+• Potential future support for GPU-accelerated development workloads

+The GPU does not directly impact the identity infrastructure but improves the overall usability and stability of the workstation hosting the lab environment.

 ---

 ### Storage: Samsung 990 Pro 1TB NVMe PCIe 4.0